k2controls/piRover01/sp1t/w04/index.md

 - Create beep.py and test
 - Create blink_beep.py and test

-- Saving piRover code to your cloud storage -->
+- Saving piRover code to your cloud storage
+  - Copy files listed in Assignments to week04 in your Google Drive.
+  - Download the week04 folder to your workstation.
+  - Submit the resulting week04.zip file to the Moodle assignment link.

 ---